 The family has the right to care for the body at home, in most cases.
 Refrigeration or embalming is not required if the body is buried within 24 hours.
 Most states will insist upon refrigeration or embalming if the body isn’t buried within 24 hours.

 You will need to bathe and dress the body of your loved one.
 Someone can apply makeup after bathing and dressing.
 You will need help to place the body in the casket.
-Lifting the body and placing it in the casket will take 2 to 3 people.
+Unless the deceased person is very small, lifting the body and placing it in the casket will probably take 2 to 3 people.

-Pack the body in dry ice and place it in a cool room of the house to preserve it.
+Pack the body in dry ice and place it in a cool room of the house to preserve it longer.

 Step 5.
 How deep do I need to dig the grave on private property?

-The right grave digging tools are a must.
+The right grave-digging tools are a must.
 It can take one person roughly 8 to 10 hours to dig a human-size grave by hand.
-This website gives you step by step instructions with pictures.
+Need visuals?
+Following these step-by-step instructions with pictures will help you gain a better understanding.

 Once you have finished digging the grave, place boards across the open grave.
 Place the casket on top of the boards, over the center of the grave.
 You are now ready to start the service.